'History hovering' over Djokovic as Grand Slam record beckons

 "Of course playing a semi-final of a Grand Slam, you have a lot of nerves, but even more facing Novak.
 That's the truth."

-As Djokovic eventually cruised to victory in Friday's semi-final, winning 10 of the last 11 games against as ailing Alcaraz, he was booed for fist-pumping as victory closed in.
+As Djokovic eventually cruised to victory in Friday's semi-final, winning 10 of the last 11 games against an ailing Alcaraz, he was booed for fist-pumping as victory closed in.

 However, he is so used to being the pantomime villain of the sport, that it's become an inspiration.